ameyer-eng/purple_octopus/README.md

 This is a very simple game that uses client-side javascript to generate a image of a purple octopus that can move on response to keyboard input and shoot bubbles.

+This is a work in progress, not a complete game.
+I am in the state of code cleanup and re-design to make it responsive.
+The HTML canvas is not responsive and does not work well on phones.
+I will need to implement a 'resize' function to do this.

 # Controls

  * Arrow keys will cause the octopus to move in different directions